writethedocs/www/docs/conf/atlantic/2023/news/announcing-schedule.rst

 Our pre-conference `Writing Day <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/writing-day/>`_ will happen on Sunday, and it is much more fun when folks come with their own projects in mind!

 If you have a project or are part of a community that you think would benefit from a writing sprint, start brainstorming now about what you might want to focus on.
-If you'd like us to include your project on the Writing Day page, drop us an email at `{{shortcode}}@writethedocs.org <mailto:{{shortcode}}@writethedocs.org>`_.
+If you'd like us to include your project on the Writing Day page `submit your project <https://forms.gle/KPo1ZPuRHqf7UZy37>`_ and we'll add it to our `Writing Day project list <https://www.writethedocs.org/conf/atlantic/{{year}}/writing-day/#your-project-here>`__.
-You can also just show up on Sunday ready to introduce your project, but getting it on the website in advance may increase interest.
+You can also just show up on Sunday ready to introduce your project, but getting it on the website in advance can increase interest.

 Shirts still on sale